vgsantoniazzi/vgsantoniazzi.github.io/_posts/2016-01-24-buiding-your-own-programming-language.md

 ## Compiled programming languages
 A compiled language has to know which environment it is running with.
 Processor, operating system, 32 or 64 bits, all matters!
 Currently, the great advantage of writing a compiler is: “you need to write embedded software to run on a Marvel PX A310 processor”.

 You need to create a programming language that generates the assembly to run on this type of processor.
-Or use an existent compiler to execute Ccode on it.
+Or build a `C` compiler to run on it.

 ## Interpreted programming languages
 The interpreted languages ​​run in any environment (if supported), just install.
-Ruby has several interpreters, you may have heard of them: MRI, JRuby, RubyMotion, and so on.
+Ruby has several interpreters (some them are compilers), you may have heard of them: MRI, JRuby, RubyMotion, and so on.
+Official interpreter is [ruby/ruby](https://github.com/ruby/ruby).

 They all use Ruby syntax and run in different environments.
-The code is interpreted for the desired platform.
+The code is interpreted (or compiled) for the desired platform.

 ## C written in C
 And that story of a good compiler/interpreter must be written in the language itself?
 It’s awesome!
 A language is interpreted first and then compiled.
 Take C for example, before it was an interpreter, and using this interpreter, the compiler was written.